zhubzy/SF-Incident-Prediction/README.md

 With these improvements, we achieved a slightly higher F1 score of around 0.63 on both the feedforward neural network and the SVM classifier before any further fine-tuning.

-An F1 score of 0.63 seems reasonable, given the complexity of the problem we are trying to solve.
+The highest F1 score we were able to achieve of 0.66 seems reasonable, given the complexity of the problem we are trying to solve.
 While there may not be a strong correlation between the nature of the crime and the temporal features (as adding features like the weekday did not significantly improve the metrics), the location appears to be a more informative factor.
 For example, areas with lower income levels and higher rates of homelessness, such as the Tenderloin District of San Francisco, are historically known for higher crime rates and a higher likelihood of violent crimes occurring.

 Despite these improvements, there are still some shortcomings and limitations to our approach.
 First, while the community attribute captures the general location, it may not fully represent the nuances of the precise street-level location, which could contain additional valuable information.
 Second, our feature engineering efforts were limited to a few specific changes, and there may be other potential feature transformations or external data sources that could further enhance the models' predictive power.